andreipope/tl-docsify/docs/api-reference-search.md

 - Type: `string`
 - Possible values: `video`, `clip`
 - Default: `clip`
+- Status: experimental
 - Description:

+TODO

+#### sort_option

+- Type: `string`
+- Possible values: `score`, `clip_count`
+- Default: `score`
+- Status: experimental
+- Description:

+Use the `sort_option` parameter to specify how the API service should sort the results.
+The following options are available:

+- `score`: When the `group_by` parameter is set to `video`, the results are sorted by the maximum score of the clips in each video.
+- `clip_count`: You can use this value when the `group_by` parameter is set to `video`.
+The API service will return the results sorted by the number of matching fragments in each video.

 ---

+Notes:

 Search operator $not is valid only when wrapped with $and operator and has more than one query in a same block.